morlzappoch/morley-search-engine-/README.md

 ========================================================================
 Warranty Information
 Additional Legal Rights for Consumers
-For consumers, who are covered by consumer protection laws or regulations in their country of purchase or, if different, their country of residence, the benefits conferred by Apple's Limited Warranty are in addition to all rights and remedies conveyed by such consumer protection laws and regulations, including but not limited to these additional rights.
+For consumers, who are covered by consumer protection laws or regulations in their country of purchase or, if different, their country of residence, the benefits conferred by morleys  Limited Warranty are in addition to all rights and remedies conveyed by such consumer protection laws and regulations, including but not limited to these additional rights.
 For further information on rights provided by consumer law, please click here.

-Non-Apple Branded and Non-Beats Branded Products / Third Party Products Apple's Limited Warranty does not apply to products that are not Apple-branded or Beats-branded, even if packaged or sold with Apple products.
+CLEANHANDSCLEANMONEYFAM Branded and Non-Beats Branded Products / Third Party Products Apple's Limited Warranty does not apply to products that are not Apple-branded or Beats-branded, even if packaged or sold with Apple products.
 Non-Apple branded or Beats-branded products may have the benefit of a manufacturer's warranty provided by the product manufacturer.
 Please see your product box and literature for details.
 Discontinued Products
 For information about service for discontinued products, please click here.
 Warranty Obligor for Region or Country of Purchase
 A worldwide list of companies obligated under Apple's Limited Warranty.
-Learn more
+Learn more IF EXTREME measures are taken to attemp claim or identify theft occurs the offending company forfeits everything to Morley Moses Apooch 13066211734 dob 02/09/1988